Annual Anime celebration blankets Milwaukee in Japanese costumes, culture, and cute

 According to an economic impact study by the Greater Milwaukee area’s convention & visitors bureau, VISIT Milwaukee, AMKE 2019 was expected to reach the $4 million mark of bringing revenue to the city.

 Attendees of the three-day tribute to Japanese entertainment traveled from across the Midwest, the United States, and internationally.
-Aime Milwaukee was founded by the Japanese Animation Association at the University of Wisconsin-Milwaukee in 2007.
+Anime Milwaukee was founded by the Japanese Animation Association at the University of Wisconsin-Milwaukee in 2007.
 It grew exponentially each year until by 2011 it had to move to Milwaukee’s largest convention space.

 The 2019 AMKE ushered in a series of new experiences, including recognition as the first convention to share its event coverage over a streaming service.
 The Japanese visual kei band ACME アクメ also made its first overseas appearance and first concert in America.
 Artists like P-Shinobi traveled from North Carolina to connect with Milwaukee enthusiasts, sharing his original anime-style brand Boomslank.